 2. How relevant is the alt-MBA program?

-brunchwork speakers— notable names like 2020 Presidential Candidate Andrew Yang, Y Combinator cofounder Trevor Blackwell, the Peloton cofounder Graham Stanton, and many more— are not only top of their fields, but hyper relevant to the world we live in.
+brunchwork has among the best reviews and most prolific speakers in the industry.
+Our speaker series attracts notable names like 2020 Presidential Candidate Andrew Yang, Y Combinator cofounder Trevor Blackwell, the Peloton cofounder Graham Stanton, and many more— these individuals are not only top of their fields, but hyper relevant to the world we live in.

 The constant industry disruption our generation has faced—now accelerated by Covid-19—means lifelong learning is paramount.
 Too many alt-MBA programs only last a few weeks or, worse, a few hours.

 In our experience running an online business course, we’ve found that the ideal length of a program is between six to eight weeks.
 If the coursework is comprehensive and the class format interactive, this amount of time gives students enough time to bond with their classmates without taking up years of their lives.

 Also, take note of when the class meets.
 When adding education on top of a full-time job, many students prefer meeting on the weekend because their cognitive load is smaller those days.
 This may be true for you, too, so you’ll want to think about that.

 Lastly, make sure the learning doesn’t end when the program does.
 Providers truly invested in their students and their careers find ways to support them long after the program wraps up.
 Ask yourself: